samsonasik/zf2rapid/docs/tutorial-create-project.md

     $ cd /home/devhost/zf2rapid-tutorial

-The installation is finished now
+The installation of the new project is finished now.

 ## View new project in browser